AdobeDocs/experience-platform.en/help/dashboards/data-models/cdp-insights-data-model-b2b.md

 >[!AVAILABILITY]
 >
 >This functionality is available to customers who have purchased the Real-Time CDP Prime and Ultimate package.
-See the documentation on available Real-Time CDP editions](../../rtcdp/overview.md#rtcdp-editions) for more information, or contact your Adobe representative.
+See the documentation on available [Real-Time CDP editions](../../rtcdp/overview.md#rtcdp-editions) for more information, or contact your Adobe representative.

 <!--
 See the query accelerated store reporting insights documentation to learn [how to build a reporting insights data model through Query Service for use with accelerated store data and user-defined dashboards](../../query-service/data-distiller/customizable-insights/reporting-insights-data-model.md).